-We should also look for opportunities to reduce food waste because food production accounts for 9 percent of green house gasses emitted in the U.S., due to diesel fuel used for tractors, fertilizer production, etc. Less food wasted means less carbon emitted per person.
+We should also look for opportunities to reduce food waste because food production accounts for nine percent of greenhouse gases emitted in the U.S., due to diesel fuel used for tractors, fertilizer production, etc. Less food wasted means less carbon emitted per person.

-Transportation accounts for 27 percent of green house gas emissions.
+Transportation accounts for 27 percent of greenhouse gas emissions.
 Efficient public transit can reduce emissions (see webpage labelled ‘Transportation and Affordable Housing’).
-We must also make it more realistic for people to drive electric vehicles.
-Gas stations need battery exchanges or rapid charging stations so that drivers can commute unlimited distances without delay.
+We must also make it easier for people to drive electric vehicles.
+We should encourage gas stations to have battery exchanges or rapid charging stations so that drivers can commute unlimited distances without delay.
 Hopefully as the technology becomes more mainstream the cost of electric vehicles will go down significantly.
 We need to increase electricity generation from solar and wind power and move away from coal based electricity generation.

 Protecting our mountain ranges and outdoor recreation

 Our urban area reaches to the foothills of the Cascades in the east and the Puget Sound in the west.
 We need to leave the mountains to nature so we can enjoy the very things many of us love about the Pacific Northwest-hiking, skiing, hunting and fishing.
 We need to adequately fund fish hatcheries and make sure we maintain our trail system, so that we have world-class outdoor activities.